helsinova/ehwe/src/doc/manpage.md

 Usage: `info`

-Prints the following information about an opened device:
+Prints the following information about an opened adapter:

  * Serial number
  * VCTCXO DAC calibration value
  * FPGA size
  * Whether or not the FPGA is loaded
  * USB bus, address, and speed
- * Backend (Denotes which device interface code is being used.)
+ * Backend (Denotes which adapter interface code is being used.)
  * Instance number